Registration for this course is open until Monday, 04.05.2026 23:59.

 The graded exercises are further divided into solo exercises and group exercises.
 Please complete the solo exercises independently, without help from others.
 You are allowed to solve the group exercises in groups of up to three students.
 However, make sure that each member of your group understands the solution to each exercise.
 Turning in copied solutions is to nobody's gain.
 After all, in the end, to pass the course, you will need to write an exam without your friends or tools from the internet helping you.

 Your solutions are to be uploaded as a PDF to this course website.
 The submission deadline is Monday before the lecture.
-Each person has to upload one file for their solo exercise solutions, and each group has to upload a separate file for their group exercise solutions (please upload for the group submission even if your group only has a single member, i.e., you are doing the group exercises on your own).
+Each person has to upload one file for their solo exercise solutions, and each group has to upload a separate file for their group exercise solutions (please upload a group submission even if your group only has a single member, i.e., you are doing the group exercises on your own).
 Do not upload any solution for the ungraded exercises.
 Instead, you should ask about them during the tutorial session.

 For submission, you can produce a PDF by writing in LaTeX, writing in a common word processor like Word, or by taking a scan or a photo of your handwritten solution (if you take a photo, take special care that the PDF is readable).